-Unpremedicated patients over the age of 55 years usually require less midazolam for induction; an initial dose of 0.3 mg/kg is recommended.
-Unpremedicated patients with severe systemic disease or other debilitation usually require less midazolam for induction.
+Unpremedicated patients over the age of 55 years usually require less midazolam For sedation/anxiolysis/amnesia prior It should be recognized that the depth of sedation/anxiolysis needed for pediatric for induction; an initial dose of 0.3 mg/kg is recommended.
+Unpremedicated to and during procedures or prior to patients with severe systemic disease or other debilitation usually require less nidazolam for induction.
 An initial dose of 0.2 to 0.25 mg/kg will usually suffice; in some cases, as little as 0.15 mg/kg may suffice.
-Premedicated Patients: When the patient has received sedative or narcotic premedication, particularly narcotic premedication, the range of recommended doses is 0.15 to 0.35 ma/ka

-In average adults below the age of 55 years, a dose of 0.25 mg/kg, administered over 20 to 30 seconds and allowing 2 minutes for effect, will usually suffice
+Premedicated Patients: When the patient has received sedative or narcotic premedication, particularly narcotic premedication, the range of recommended doses is 0.15 to 0.35 mg/kg.

+In average adults below the age of 55 years, a dose of 0.25 mg over 20 to 30 seconds and allowing 2 minutes for effect, will usually suffice.
 The initial dose of 0.2 mg/kg is recommended for good risk (ASA I & II) surgical patients over the age of 55 years.
 In some patients with severe systemic disease or debilitation, as little as 0.15 mg/kg may suffice.

-Narcotic premedication frequently used during clinical trials included fentanyl (1.5 to 2 mcg/kg IV, administered 5 minutes pefore induction), morphine (dosage individualized, up to 0.15 mg/kg IM), and meperidine (dosage individualized, up to 1 mg/kg IM).
-Sedative premedications were hydroxyzine pamoate (100 mg orally) and sodium secobarbital (200 mg orally).
-Except for intravenous fentanyl, administered 5 minutes before induction, all other premedications should be administered approximately 1 hour prior to the time anticipated for midazolam induction.
+Narcotic premedication frequently used during clinical trials included fentanyl (1.5 to 2 mcg/kg IV, administered 5 minutes before induction), morphine (dosage individualized, up to 0.15 mg/kg IM), and meperidine (dośage individualized, up to 1 mg/kg IM).
+Sedative premedications were hydroxyzine pamoate 100 mg orally) and sodium secobarbital (200 mg orally).
+Except for intravenous entanyl, administered 5 minutes before induction, all other premedications should be administered approximately 1 hour prior to the time anticipated for during maintenance of anesthesia, for given in response to signs of lightening of anesthesia and repeated as necessary.